Trump slams the brakes on Obama gun-safety measures

-WASHINGTON — In the wake of the Parkland, Florida, high school shooting, President Donald Trump vowed to use his executive authority to enact gun control through the Bureau of Alcohol, Tobacco, Firearms and Explosives.
-But over the past year, the ATF has been moving in the opposite direction, delaying new gun-safety rules that the Obama administration had been developing.
+WASHINGTON — In the wake of the mass shooting last month at a high school in Parkland, Florida, President Donald Trump vowed to use his executive authority to enact gun control through the Bureau of Alcohol, Tobacco, Firearms and Explosives.
+But over the past year, the ATF has been moving in the opposite direction, delaying new gun-safety rules developed under the Obama administration.

 As part of Trump's government-wide push for deregulation, the ATF has stalled a number of gun regulations that had been moving forward under Obama, including a new requirement to make secure gun storage or safety devices more widely available.
 Last year, the administration formally reclassified the proposed gun storage rule and other regulatory changes as "long-term actions," indicating the ATF was not expecting to act on them within the next year.